 There is no wrong time to ask for help with this.
 There is only now and later.
 And later has a cost.

-The healthcare system will do what it does.
-Hospice will do what they do.
-What they won't do is stand beside you — as a person, not a patient — and make sure you understand what's happening, that your loved one's wishes are being honored, and that you are okay.
+The healthcare system and hospice help how they can.
+What they don't do is stand beside you — as a person, not a patient — and make sure you understand what's happening, that your wishes are being honored, and that you are okay.
+That's my job.
+And I take it seriously.

 Virtual sessions available — geographic distance is not a barrier.